Use Case case study

 • Check-in clerk

 Identification of actors is an iterative activity, where we can refine the selection of actors.
-If you look at the actors' list, you can see that there are multiple types of passengers.
+If you look at the actors list, you can see that there are multiple types of passengers.
 This means that an actor namely Passengers has related actors.
 The actors can be shown as shown below:

 This functional mapping is an excellent way of functional decomposition as well as identification of use cases.
 Based on the above functional map, we can go ahead to create the use case model.
-A detailed use case model is shown below:
+A detailed use case model is as shown below:

 The use cases are kept within the system boundaries with proper “Include” and “Exclude” relationships.
+If you want to brush up your basics of Use cases and UML, you can read the following blog post:

 Once we identify the use cases and build the use case model, the next step is to identify scenarios.
 The scenarios add details to the use case model.
 Scenarios also help in identifying business processes and creating activity diagrams.